mentormaya/notes/_posts/Computer Science/Class_11/2022-11-29-Theory_11_Notes.md

 ### 2.1.2 Calculation in binary addition, subtraction

-### 2.1.2 One's and Two's Complement methods of binary subtraction
+### 2.1.3 One's and Two's Complement methods of binary subtraction

 ## 2.2 Functions and Boolean Algebra

 ### 2.2.1 Introduction to Boolean Algebra

+### 2.2.2 Introduction to Boolean values, Truth table, Boolean expression and Boolean function

+### 2.2.3 Logic Gates - AND, OR, NOT, NAND, NOR, XOR and XNOR

+It's definition, truth table, logic symbol, logic function

+### 2.2.4 Lasws of Boolean Algebra - Boolean Identities, Complement Laws, Identity Commutative, Associative and Distributive Laws

+### 2.2.5 Statement and Verification of Laws of Boolean algebra using truth table